JetBrains Rider 2024.3 Help

 • In the Services tool window, select a resource and click Delete resource (Delete Resource) on the toolbar.

 • If the resource YAML file is opened in the editor, hover over it and click Delete resource.
-You can also click Select context here to change the context where you want to delete the resource.
+You can also click Select context here to change the cluster where you want to delete the resource.

 Create Secrets